KM-Na/sensing-intelligence-metamaterial/README.md

 Every notebook and script here runs out of the box using the bundled `data/*.npz` files — no private data required.

-## What's not included

-The real bilevel co-optimization scripts and the large private training datasets they need are intentionally not part of this distribution.
-`gradient_computation_demo.ipynb` shows the same underlying mechanism at toy scale instead.
-Experimental-force results and the notebook comparing them are also intentionally excluded; only the simulated Gaussian-impulse case is published here.
-The scripts that regenerate `data/*.npz` from the original private research folder are excluded too, since they require access to that folder and aren't runnable without it — everything published here works from the bundled `data/*.npz` files directly.

 ## Sanity-Check Scripts